 §186.21.
 Professional Identification.

 Identification indicating certification type must be displayed at all times when performing procedures.

-The agency certifies that legal counsel has reviewed the proposal and found it to be within the state agency's legal authority
+The agency certifies that legal counsel has reviewed the adoption and found it to be a valid exercise of the agency's legal authority.